techidaily/site-fox-http/source/_posts/updated-2024-approved-cutting-edge-online-methods-for-supercharging-vhs-artifacts.md

 ![change vhs parameters and export](https://images.wondershare.com/filmora/article-images/2023/change-vhs-parameters-and-export-on-filmora.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/slm2NjVPNtk?si=9ow6g1ucmf0TnT4T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Conclusion

 Content creation has opened many doors of creativity and artistic expression for everyone.
 Now, almost everyone thinks of ways to make their content look unique and impressive.
 Similarly, many tools and apps offer overlays and filters to make the content look good.
 Wondershare Filmora is an amazing tool that lets you create your own or apply the inbuilt presets to your videos.
 So, apply VHS photo filters to your video using this tool.